Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Object methods

 An object can also contain methods, which are functions associated with the object.
 Methods are defined in the same way as functions, but inside the object.
-For example, a method can be var person = { name: 'John', age: 30, direBonjour: function() { console.log('Bonjour!'); } };
+For example, var person = { name: 'John', age: 30, direBonjour: function() { console.log('Bonjour!'); } };

 .
-To call an object's method, we use the dotted notation (.
+To call a method of an object, we use the dot notation (.

 ) followed by the method name.
 For example, person.sayHello();